contigen/My-Calculator/README.md

-# Calculator-App
+# JS Calculator
-A Calculator created with Javascript
+A nice JavaScript calculator with good functionalities.<br>
+Feel free to use!